-You have provided a key study in your dossier: In vitro gene mutation study in bacteria (1997) with the Substance.
-You have also provided an adaptation based on a grouping and read-across approach.
+You have provided a key study in your dossier: In vitro gene mutation study in bacteria (1980) with the Substance.

 We have assessed this information and identified the following issue(s):

 To fulfil the information requirement, the study has to meet the requirements of OECD TG 471 (1997).
 The key parameter(s) of this test guideline include: